United States Agency for Global Media: Reception

 In February 2010, BBG Executive Director Jeff Trimble collaborated with the National Security Council to publish a VOA statement about Iran's jamming of international satellites.
 In an email to Foreign Policy magazine, BBG's Public Affairs Director responded to the controversy, stating "the BBG 'firewall' served to protect the integrity and credibility of our journalistic products.
 An official policy statement by a senior management official of the agency is not a journalistic product."

 Later that year, Senator Tom Coburn held up the Obama administration's appointments of Michael P. Meehan and Dana Perino to the board, with the aim of drawing attention to the organization's perceived ineffectiveness.
 Senator Jim DeMint also attempted to use the nominations to force a hearing on the BBG after frustrations with a perceived lack of congressional oversight over the organization.
 A report on BBG was eventually given to the Senate Committee on Foreign Relations and Coburn was unsuccessful in trying to block the appointments to the board.

 In July 2016, the chairman of the Broadcasting Board of Governors, Jeff Shell, was denied entry into Russia.
 Matt Novak, writing for the tech website Gizmodo, referred to the BBG as the "propaganda arm" of the U.S. government and speculated that its alleged role in spreading propaganda on behalf of the U.S. government was the reason Shell was denied entry to Russia.

 In 2018, The New York Times reported that the Agency had targeted Americans with Facebook ads for one of its outlets, which would violate the Smith–Mundt Act, a law "to protect Americans from domestic propaganda".

-In 2025, The Economist wrote that USAGM had doubled its audience from 2014-2024 despite increased competition, which may be due to its perceived trustworthiness.
+In 2025, The Economist wrote that USAGM had doubled its audience from 2014 to 2024 despite increased competition, which may be due to its perceived trustworthiness.
 It also helps to boost local independent media in countries with low press freedom.
 The Reuters Institute for the Study of Journalism wrote that cutting USAGM ceded the information space to autocrats like Russia and China, who celebrated its demise while investing even more in their international efforts to discredit the United States and the west.